 Fig 2.
-Comparison of RNN and Bayesian decoders (a) Histogram of error sizes, generated in each case with the best performing time window (1400 ms for RNN, 2800 ms for Bayesian).
-The Bayesian decoder makes more very large errors (0.02% vs 2.8% of errors > 50 cm).
-Errors are grouped into 2 cm bins, the last bin shows all errors above 50 cm. (b) Downsampling analysis demonstrates the RNN decoder is more robust to small dataset sized.
-Data from R2192 was downsampled such that both decoders were trained with a random subset of the available neurons.
+Comparison of RNN and Bayesian decoders. (a) Histogram of error sizes, generated in each case with the best performing time window (1400 ms for RNN, 2800 ms for flat Bayesian and 2000ms for Bayesian with memory).
+Both types of Bayesian decoders make more very large errors (0.02% vs 2.7% of errors > 50 cm).
+Errors are grouped into 2 cm bins, the last bin shows all errors above 50 cm. (b-c) Downsampling analysis demonstrates the RNN decoder is more robust to small dataset sizes.
+Data from R2192 was downsampled and all three decoders were trained with a random subset of the available neurons.
 For each sample size, 10 random sets of neurons were selected and independent models trained as before using 10-fold cross validation.
-Dots represents median error for each downsampled dataset.
-Lines indicate the mean over sets of the same size.
+Dots represents (b) mean and (c) median error for each downsampled dataset.
+Lines indicate the (b) mean of means and (c) mean of medians over sets of the same size.